Anth

 Anth is a 1994 Indian action film directed by Sanjay Khanna, produced by Ashok Honda and starred Suniel Shetty, and Somy Ali in pivotal roles.
 Aloknath, Paresh Rawal, Mohan Joshi, Deepak Shirke, Vijayendra Ghatge, Neena Gupta, and Makrand Deshpande also featured in the film.

 Plot

 Kali is a local ruffian who harasses students in his college.
-The principal Satyaprakash is helpless to stop him because Kali is the son of Dabla, who is one of the biggest gangsters in town.
-Satyaprakash has two sons Vikas and Vijay Saxena and a daughter Pooja.
-Vijay Saxena is in the love with Priya, a colleague in his engineering company.
+The principal Satyaprakash Saxena is helpless to stop him because Kali is the son of Dabla, a powerful gangster in the city.
+Satyaprakash has two sons, advocate Vikas and engineer Vijay, and a daughter, Pooja, who also studies in the same college.
+Vijay is in a relationship with Priya, a colleague in his engineering company.
+Satyaprakash had once given a false statement out of fear in the case of a student who was killed by Kali and was framed as a suicide.
+The deceased student's father cursed him that one day the same will happen in his family.

-Kali rapes Pooja, and then the corrupt inspector Shirke puts the blame on Pooja's fiancée and has him killed while in custody.
-This enrages Vijay and he embarks upon a bloody and violent fight to cleanse the city of ruffians like Kali, Dabla and Shirke.
-ACP Kulkarni shows up in a special appearance as an honest ACP.
+One day, Satyaprakash slaps Kali after being fed up with him harassing the students.
+To take revenge, Kali kidnaps and rapes Pooja and then kills her when her fiancée Raja comes to her rescue.
+The corrupt inspector Shirke puts the blame on Raja and has him killed while in custody.
+This enrages Vijay, and he embarks upon a bloody and violent fight to cleanse the city of ruffians like Kali, Dabla and Shirke.
+ACP Kulkarni shows up in a special appearance as an honest cop.